 What do you want viewers to take away from your work?

 I like the fact that everybody can interpret art in a different way.
 I don’t want to direct them in a corner but hope they think about my work and see it as personal, intimate and inspiring.

-What are some of your favourite books on photography – what do you love about them?
+What are some of your favourite books on photography?

 When you’re shooting how much is planned and how much is instinctual?